Africville Active Transportation Project

 In 2016, the Africville Museum brought a petition with over 600 signatures to Regional Council to make Africville more accessible through sidewalks and public transit.
 Through that petition, Council directed Active Transportation staff to conduct this project, which is the first step in making a safer connection to the Africville Museum for people walking, cycling, and rolling a reality.

-The Integrated Mobility Plan has also identified a connection to the Africville National Historic Site as part of the all ages & abilities (AAA) network, which staff have been directed to deliver by 2022.
+The Integrated Mobility Plan has also identified a connection to the Africville National Historic Site as part of the all ages & abilities (AAA) network.

 The Planning Study